NethermindEth/nethermind-tdx/README.md

 #### Docker Build

-An alternative to the local build, which requires installing build dependencies directly on the machine, is the Docker build.
-This is essentially the same as the local build, but it runs inside a Docker container through a specific `Dockerfile`.
+The Docker build follows the same process as the local build, but it runs inside a Docker container through a specific `Dockerfile`.
+This allows for a more isolated and portable environment for compilation, and doesn't require installing build dependencies directly on the machine.

 First, if you don't have Docker installed, install it.
 You can do it by
 running: